butter-chicken27/TetFit/README.md

 - The launch activity serves up the exercise catalogue from which the user may select desired number of repetitions of each exercise for the workout.
 - Post rep-selection, the user is moved into an activity to modify the duration of each rep in the workout.
 - Once durations are finalized, a workout countdown timer is launched for each exercise and relevant info to the workout is stored locally.
-- A floating action button on the home activity opens into a body condition report for the user based on past workouts.
+- A floating action button in the home activity opens into a body condition report for the user based on past workouts.

 ## Features
 ###### 1. Home activity